czmyt/steve/favorite-software/README.md

 - Several of these apps are available in the PortableApps system (see below) or can be downloaded and installed separately.
     - Such apps are marked with the [#AiPA](#top) ("Available in PortableApps") tag.
 - Many of these apps can be updated at the same time using the `winget` command described below.
-- See also my [Tech Notes](/tech-notes) for notes about software and gear.
+- See my [Tech Notes](/tech-notes) for notes about software and gear, and
-- See also my [Security Guide](/security-guide) for some helpful security tips.
+- See my [Security Guide](/security-guide) for helpful security tips.

 Jump to: